LukeMini/Bootcamp-for-Apple-Silicon/README.md

 And finally, in the app you need to download Apple Bootcamp for Apple Silicon:
 Enjoy! ;D
-NOTE: This is esclusive for the macOS operating system.
+NOTE: This is exclusive for the macOS operating system.
 Maybe it'll be coming soon for Linux!